 Maximus of Gladiator planned to do this after the war, though of course things went a little south for him.

-The Godfather: Don Corleone exits this life while playing hide and seek with his grandson in his tomato garden.
+The Godfather: Don Corleone spends most of his time after passing the family business to his son Michael gardening, he exits this life while playing hide and seek with his grandson in his tomato garden.

 In Shrek The Third, Hook revealed his plan to grow daffodils.